starfire24680/libmapvise/README.md

 ## Library header file dependency

-libmapvise does not deliver any dependencies by itself, it is the responsability of the source file to deliver all dependencies needed for libmapvise
+libmapvise does not deliver any dependencies by itself, it is the responsibility of the source file to deliver all dependencies needed for libmapvise

 Required dependencies are as follows: